Whether you are a lawyer, business owner or consultant, there are three temptations when writing a contract. They are:

 - Temptation 3: writing a new deal

-This blog reviews temptation 1, typified by using jargon or phrases which you don’t really understand.
-Before using a phrase, please make sure you know precisely what it means and the impact on you/your business partner.
-For a reminder, see my blog on force majeure.
+Let’s start with temptation 1, typified by using jargon or phrases which you don’t really understand.
+Before using a phrase, please make sure you know precisely what it means and the impact on you/your business partner. [read my post on force majeure].

 ‘Time is of the essence’